bgd-labs/aave-proposals/src/LUSDCollateralActivation.md

 ## Simple Summary

-This AIP proposes to activate LUSD as a collateral asset on the Aave V3 ETH pool.
+This AIP proposes to activate LUSDa as a collateral asset on the Aave V3 ETH pool.
 The proposed risk parameters for LUSD will mirror those currently in place for USDC on the same pool.

 ## Motivation